Browse resources for Safety and Learning

 Neonatal jaundice is a common condition which is usually harmless, requires no treatment or responds to phototherapy.
 On rare but tragic occasions it can cause long-term brain damage with physical and psychological consequences for the family, or death.

 Saying sorry meaningfully when things go wrong is vital for everyone involved in an incident, including the patient, their family, carers, and the staff that care for them.
+This leaflet is part of our work on duty of candour.

 This report provides an in-depth examination of the causes of these rare but tragic incidents and the investigations that follow them.
 For the purposes of this study we focused on 50 cases of cerebral palsy where the incidents occurred between 2012 and 2016 and a …